enkidevs/curriculum/JavaScript/Npm/why-use-npm.md

 There are several options when it comes to JavaScript package managers.

-The oldest one, **npm**, started off as the package manager for *node*.
-However, it transitioned to hosting both front-end and back-end, which means not having to use multiple package managers.
+The first one, **npm**, started off as the package manager for *node*.
+However, it transitioned to hosting both front-end and back-end packages, meaning there's no need for multiple package managers.

 **Bower** used to solve the problem *npm* had: missing browser/front-end support.
-Nowadays, this is not the case anymore.
+Nowadays, this is not the case.

 Another option is **duo**.
 It uses `require()` statements inside the JavaScript files to look and download packages.
-The disadvantage of using *duo* is requiring the same package in multiple places: you would have to update multiple statements to change the package version.
+The disadvantage of using *duo* is requiring the same package in multiple places: you would have to look for and update multiple statements to change the package version.

 The latest package manager released is **Yarn**.
 One of the main differences between Yarn and npm is that the former installs dependencies deterministically (the *node_modules* directory will have the same structure across all machines), which makes the installation process faster.